zramsay/eris-cli/docs/tutorials/getting-started.md

 Now, we're all ready to make a chain.

 ## Step 2.a.2.
-Make the genesis.json
+Make the chain

 Before we begin, we should quickly talk through the various files which are needed to run an eris chain.
-When you ran `eris init` during the [getting started](/docs/tutorials/getting-started/) step, eris created a folder called `~/.eris/chains/default` on your host's hard drive.
-This is to hold the default files for using eris chains.
 There are a few primary files used by eris chains:

-1. the chain definition file for Eris chains is called `config.toml` and is located in your `~/.eris/chains/<your_chain>` directory.
+1. the chain definition file for each node of an eris chain is called `config.toml` and is located in your `~/.eris/chains/<your_chain>/<your_chain_account_000>` directory.
 2. the `genesis.json` which tells Eris chains how it should configure itself at the beginning of the chain (or, its genesis state)
 3. the keypair which the tendermit consensus engine will use to sign blocks, etc. called the `priv_validator.json`

-The three files you *may* need to edit are the `genesis.json` and `priv_validator.json` (both of which we're about to get "made" for us) and the `config.toml`.
+The the file you *may* need to edit is the `config.toml`.

-In any chain with more than one validator the `config.toml` file will be edited to fill in the `seeds` and `moniker` fields.
+In any chain with more than one validator the `config.toml` file will be edited to fill in the `seeds` field.
 The `seeds` field is used to point your consensus engine to the peers it should connect into.
-For more information on how to deal with this please see our [advanced chain deploying tutorial](/docs/documentation/cm/latest/examples/chain-deploying/).
-The `moniker` field is "your node's name on the network".
-It should be unique on the given network.
+The `eris chains make` command has a `--seeds-ip` flag that will populate the seeds in all `config.toml` for a chain.
+The `moniker` field is your node's account name on the network.

 The `genesis.json` is the primary file which tells eris chains how to instantiate a particular chain.
 It provides the "genesis" state of the chain including the accounts, permissions, and validators which will be used at the beginning of the chain.
 These can always be updated over the life of the chain of course, but the genesis.json provides the starting point.
-Luckily `eris` takes care of making this for you and there is very little which should be required for you in way of editing.

 With all that said, we're ready to make a chain.
 First let us make a "fake" chain just to get a tour of the chain maker tool.
 Once we go through that process then we will make our "real" chain which we will use for the rest of this tutorial series.
 Let's see what eris chains make can do for us.